-29. De minimis Dumping Margins and Negligible Volume of Dumped Imports
+26. De minimis Dumping Margins and Negligible Volume of Dumped Imports

-29.1 In terms of Section 41(3) of the Act, dumping margin shall be considered to be negligible if it is less than two percent, expressed as a percentage of the export price.
-Dumping margin, set out in paragraph 28.4 supra, are above the de minimis level.
+26.1 In terms of Section 41(3) of the Act, dumping margin shall be considered to be negligible if it is less than two percent, expressed as a percentage of the export price.
+Dumping margin, set out in paragraph 25.4 supra, are above the de minimis level.

-29.2 As regards the volume of dumped imports, Section 41(3) of the Act provides that the volume of such imports shall normally be regarded as negligible if the volume of dumped imports of an investigated product is found to account for less than three percent of total imports of a like product.
+26.2 As regards the volume of dumped imports, Section 41(3) of the Act provides that the volume of such imports shall normally be regarded as negligible if the volume of dumped imports of an investigated product is found to account for less than three percent of total imports of a like product.

-29.3 Volume of dumped imports of the investigated product and Paint Brush Filaments imported from other sources during the POI for dumping i.e. October 2022 to September 2023 is given in the table below:
+26.3 Volume of dumped imports of the investigated product and Paint Brush Filament imported from other sources during the POI for dumping i.e. October 2022 to September 2023 is given in the table below:

-Table - IV

-Volume of Dumped Imports
+Table - IV Volume of Dumped Imports

-Source of import Volume % of total
+Source of import % of total

-(1) (2) (3)
+(1) (2)

-China 100.00 100.00
+China 100.00

 Other Sources -

-Total 100.00 100.00
+Total 100.00

-Source: Pakistan Customs Note: POI (Jan 2 2022- Sept 2023)

-Indexed figures
+Source: PRAL

-29.4 It appears from the above table that entire (100%) imports of Paint Brush Filaments during the POI were from dumped source i.e. China.
+26.4 It appears from the above table that entire imports of Paint Brush Filament during the POI were from dumped source i.e. China i.e. 100 percent of the total imports were dumped imports.
 Therefore, during the POI the volume of dumped imports were above the negligible threshold in terms of Section 41(3) of the Act.